 You should also expect that there will not be interpreters at the ranch workstations.
 We concentrate our resources on providing interpreters for our patients and clinical volunteers in the surgery center, where understanding one another is critical to providing safe care.
 If you don't speak much Spanish, use this as an opportunity to practice, and there's a lot that can be communicated with gestures.
-Time and time again, we see our volunteers form relationships with local staff despite language barriers.
-Don't let the fact that you don't speak Spanish deter you.
+Time and time again, we see our volunteers form relationships with local staff despite language barriers, so don't let this fact deter you.